COVID-19 treatments: What are the options, and are they better than vaccines?

 "At this point, we have far more eligible patients than we have supply,” says infectious diseases expert Mark Rupp, MD.
 Nebraska Medicine is prioritizing available COVID-19 therapies to people at the highest risk.
 These treatments are not available at our emergency departments or clinics.

 COVID-19 vaccines, on the other hand, are widely available and free.
 If you are not vaccinated and boosted against COVID-19, please do so as soon as possible.
 In a world where treatments may not be readily available to the extent we need, vaccination is the best way to protect yourself, your loved ones and your community.

-"Vaccines provide a baseline immunity that lasts for several months," explains Dr. Florescu.
-"The antivirals are active for a few days, and the monoclonal antibodies protect you for a month or two.
+"Vaccines provide a baseline immunity that lasts for a minimum of four to six months," explains infectious diseases expert Diana Florescu, MD.
+"The antivirals are active for a few days, and most of the monoclonal antibodies protect you for a month or two.
 Monoclonal antibodies may help you, but only for a short time."

 It works like the saying: "Give a man a fish, and you feed him for a day.
 Teach him how to catch fish, and you feed him for a lifetime."

 Monoclonal antibodies and antivirals are short-term treatments because they don't teach your body anything.
 When the treatment fades away, so does your protection.
 Much like teaching someone how to fish, vaccines teach your body how to fight COVID-19.

 "Vaccines trigger your body to create its own antibodies," says Dr. Florescu.
 "So you can self-defend in case of infection.
 Monoclonal antibodies – antibodies created in a laboratory– provide passive immunity for a short period of time."